Neuro-Logical/speech/SLT_2023/README.md

 ## Further references

+[1] Laureano Moro-Velazquez and Najim Dehak, “A review of the use of prosodic aspects of speech for the automatic detection and assessment of parkinson’s disease,” in Automatic Assessment of Parkinsonian Speech Workshop.
+Springer, 2019, pp. 42–59.”​

-Saturnino Luz, Fasih Haider, Sofia de la Fuente, Davida Fromm, and Brian MacWhinney, “Alzheimer’s dementia recognition through spontaneous speech: The adress challenge,” arXiv preprint arXiv:2004.06833, 2020.
+[2] Saturnino Luz, Fasih Haider, Sofia de la Fuente, Davida Fromm, and Brian MacWhinney, “Alzheimer’s dementia recognition through spontaneous speech: The address challenge,” arXiv preprint arXiv:2004.06833, 2020. ​

+[3] Laureano Moro-Velazquez, Jorge A Gomez-Garcia, Juan Godino-Llorente, Francisco Grandas-Perez, Stefanie Shattuck-Hufnagel, Virginia Yagüe-Jimenez, and Najim Dehak, “Phonetic relevance and phonemic grouping of speech in the automatic detection of parkinson’s disease,” Scientific reports, vol. 9, no. 1, pp. 1–16, 2019​
+​